Review Graduation Deadlines.

 Submit a Request for Exam

 A Request for Examination form must be submitted at least three weeks prior to the proposed defense date.
 The Request for Examination (RFE) form is submitted electronically.
 Once you have successfully submitted this form you will receive a confirmation email with a PDF document of your RFE form.
-You must print the PDF and obtain the signatures of your advisor and academic unit chair.
-The signed RFE form must be submitted to the Graduate School in 304 Lyman Hall.
+The PDF must be signed by your advisor and academic unit chair.
+The signed RFE form must be submitted to the Graduate School electronically at firstname.lastname@example.org.
 Your request will not be processed until the signed form is received.
 The signed form provides formal notification to the Graduate School that your department supports your request to proceed with your defense.

 Formal Defense Notification

-Once a student is cleared to defend their thesis/dissertation, the Graduate School will send email confirmation to all committee members that the defense will proceed as requested.
+Once a student is cleared to defend their thesis/dissertation, the Graduate School will send email confirmation to all committee members, the student and the department that the defense will proceed as requested.
 The email will include a committee approval page that lists the members of your oral examination as an attachment.
-This document is sent to the oral chair of your examination for signatures at the conclusion of your defense.
-Doctoral defenses notices are posted on the Syracuse University Calendar.
+This document is sent to the oral exam chair for signatures at the conclusion of your defense.
+Doctoral defense notices are posted on the Syracuse University Events Calendar.

 Distribute your Thesis/Dissertation

-You must submit copies of your thesis/ dissertation in the appropriate form to all members of the examination committee, including your advisor and the chair of the oral examination, at least two full weeks before the scheduled date of the examination.
+You must submit copies of your thesis/dissertation in the appropriate form to all members of the examination committee, including your advisor and the oral examination chair, at least two full weeks before the scheduled date of the examination.
 This deadline is strictly enforced.
 Your defense may be canceled if all committee members do not have a copy of your thesis/dissertation in time.
 It is required that an additional copy of the thesis/dissertation be deposited with your department two weeks before the defense.
 The department copy may be reviewed by anyone who wishes to attend the defense.

 Hold Your Defense

-Consult your advisor about planning for your final oral examination.
-For example, in many disciplines it is traditional for the candidate to prepare a 20-30 minute presentation on the research before questioning by the committee begins.
-Please check with your advisor about any defense requirements the department may have.
-Your defense will take place at the time, place and on the date requested.
+Consult your advisor about planning for your final oral examination and about any specific defense requirements the department may have.
+Your defense will take place at the time, place and date requested.
 At the conclusion of your defense, you will be informed of the status of your defense and advised to proceed accordingly.